RadinPirouz/Tor-Setup/README.md

-# How to Set Up Tor for Linux (In This Method We Fixed DNS TimeOut)
+# How to Set Up Tor for Linux (In This Method We Fix DNS TimeOut Error)

 **Step 1: Install Necessary Libraries**